 (1.)
-All the blessings of the Christian covenant are represented as summed up in the Promise made to Abraham; that Promise was Christ, the Seed, and the blessing of Abraham, the Holy Spirit.
-As many of you as have been baptised into Christ have put on Christ: Gal.iii.27. here is the relation of baptism to the reception of Christ and union with Him.
-Be baptised, and ye shall receive the gift of the Acts ii.
-Holy Ghost: here is its relation to the bestowment of the Spirit.
+All the blessings of the Christian covenant are represented as summed up in the Promise made to Abraham; that Promise was Christ, the Seed, and the blessing of Abraham, the Holy Spirit, As many of you as have been baptised into Christ have put on Christ: here is the relation of baptism to the reception of Christ and union with Him.
+Be baptised, and ye shall receive the gift of the Holy Ghost: here is its relation to the bestowment of the Spirit.
 These connect it with the two branches of the covenant Promise.

 (2.)
-But this is general: we may find many references to the specific blessings which are exhibited and pledged to the believer in his baptism.
-Foremost is justification or the forgiveness of sins: St. Peter cries, Repent, and be baptised every one of you in the Acts ii. name of Jesus Christ for the remission of sins; and Ananias to Paul, Be baptised, and wash away thy sins, Christian Sonship, both as adoption and as regeneration, is sealed in baptism: Ye are all the children of God by faith in Christ Jesus.
-For as many of you as have been bantised into Christ have put on Christ.
-Naturally, however, the relation of baptism to circumcision would suggest its more frequent connection with regeneration than with adoption. having spoken of the symbolical design of circumcision, the putting off the body of the sins of the flesh, the Apostle goes on: Buried with Him in baptism, wherein also ye are risen with Him Col. ii, 12. through the faith of the operation of God, Who hath raised Him from the dead.
-This passage makes baptism represent the dying to sin and rising to holiness: one part of the ceremony, the immersion, signifying the conformity to our Lord's death; the other, the rising out of the water, conformity with His resurrection. this may be connected the parallel to the Romans.
-It was our Rom. vi.
-3. Lord Who first connected baptism with the new birth, Except a John iii. man be born of water and of the Spirit; and St. Paul winds up the long strain of Christian teaching in his words to Titus concerning
+But this is general: we may find many references to the specific blessings which are exhibited and pledged to the believer Foremost is justification or the forgiveness of in his baptism. sins: St. Peter cries, Repent, and be baptised every one of you in the name of Jesus Christ for the remission of sins; and Ananias to Paul, Be buptised, and wash away thy sins.
+Christian Sonship, both as adoption and as regeneration, is sealed in baptism: Ye are all the children of God by faith in Christ Jesus.
+For as many of you as have been baptised into Christ have put on Christ.
+Naturally, however, the relation of baptism to circumcision would suggest its more frequent connection with regeneration than with adoption. having spoken of the symbolical design of circumcision, the putting off the body of the sins of the flesh, the Apostle goes on: Buried with Him in baptism, wherein also ye are risen with Him through the faith of the operation of God, Who hath raised Him from This passage makes baptism represent the dying to sin and rising to holiness: one part of the ceremony, the immersion, signifying the conformity to our Lord's death; the other, the rising out of the water, conformity with His resurrection. this may be connected the parallel to the Romans.
+It was our Lord Who first connected baptism with the new birth, Except a man be born of water and of the Spirit; and St. Paul winds up the long strain of Christian teaching in his words to Titus concerning Vol. III.-21